Syrian Kurdish forces tighten siege after Islamic State prison break | Law-Order

 Syrian Kurdish forces tighten siege after Islamic State prison break

-It said on Sunday that 17 of its forces were killed in the deadliest rioting in detention centres holding thousands of suspected militants arrested after they were defeated with U.S. support in north and east Syria.
+It said on Sunday the death toll of its fighters rose to 27 with over 160 of the attackers alongside 15 inmates killed in the deadliest rioting in detention centres holding thousands of suspected militants arrested after they were defeated with U.S. support in north and east Syria.
 The Pentagon confirmed the U.S.-led coalition had carried out air strikes in support of the SDF as it sought to end the prison break.

 Kurdish-led Syrian Democratic Forces (SDF) troops aided by U.S. troops tightened their siege of a prison housing Islamic State suspects after inmates took over the facility, residents and officials said on Sunday.
-At least 70 inmates were killed in the attack on the prison in northeastern Syria, which began on Thursday.
-Militants detonated a car bomb near the prison gates, helping dozens of inmates flee to the neighboring Ghweiran district of al-Hasaka, witnesses and officials said.
+Dozens of inmates were killed in the attack on the prison in northeastern Syria, which began on Thursday.
+Militants detonated a car bomb near the prison gates, helping dozens of inmates flee to the neighbouring Ghweiran district of al-Hasaka, witnesses and officials said.

-The SDF initially said it had thwarted the breakout and arrested 89 militants sheltering nearby, but later acknowledged that inmates had taken over parts of the facility.
-It said on Sunday that 17 of its forces were killed in the deadliest rioting in detention centers holding thousands of suspected militants arrested after they were defeated with U.S. support in north and east Syria.
+The SDF initially said it had thwarted https://www.reuters.com/world/middle-east/seven-kurdish-led-security-forces-23-islamic-state-militants-killed-prison-2022-01-21 the breakout and arrested 89 militants sheltering nearby, but later acknowledged that inmates had taken over parts of the facility.
+It said on Sunday the death toll of its fighters rose to 27 with over 160 of the attackers alongside 15 inmates killed in the deadliest rioting in detention centres holding thousands of suspected militants arrested after they were defeated with U.S. support in north and east Syria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)